Criterion Place

 Criterion Place was a proposed skyscraper development in Leeds, West Yorkshire, England.
-In July 2008 it was announced that the project is to be cancelled owing to the property market slump.
+In July 2008 it was announced that the project was to be cancelled owing to the property market slump.

 Background

-The site, which is surrounded by Neville Street, Sovereign Street, Swinegate and Leeds railway station, was previously home to the Queens Hall, a building which was originally a tram and then a bus depot and had latterly become a venue hosting events such as exhibitions, flea markets and concerts.
+The site—which is surrounded by Neville Street, Sovereign Street, Swinegate, and Leeds railway station—was previously home to the Queens Hall, a building which was originally a tram and then a bus depot and had latterly become a venue hosting events such as exhibitions, flea markets and concerts.
 The Queens Hall was demolished in 1989.